Exam performed at Northwest Hospital

-There are different methods of determining bone density, but our facility utilizes DEXA scanning (dual energy x-ray absorptiometry) which is considered the gold standard test.
+There are different methods of determining bone density, but our facility utilizes DXA scanning (dual-energy x-ray absorptiometry) which is considered the gold standard test.

-The DEXA examination takes about thirty minutes.
+The DXA examination takes about thirty minutes.
 The patient rests, without moving, on a padded table while a small arm-like device passes over the patient.

 This emits a very small amount of radiation, with two different energy levels, to accurately assess the difference of bone density.
 A technologist reviews the data on a computer monitor before printing the information for our radiologist to interpret.

 The examination uses a small amount of radiation, but this is less than a single chest x-ray.
 It is considered safe and will not result in side effects.
 There are no injections.

 If you are or may be pregnant, please inform the technologist.

 You should wear comfortable lightweight clothing.
 Metallic objects on a belt, snaps or zippers may need to be removed.
 If so, we will ask you to change into a patient gown.